Safe Emulator Setup for Students Using iOS Devices

 Introduction

 Students often need Android-only tools for coursework, robotics clubs, or app dev classes, yet they primarily carry iPhones or iPads.
 This guide shows how to access Android environments responsibly without jailbreaking, while honoring school acceptable-use policies.
-You will find installation options, privacy safeguards, and troubleshooting steps, plus links to deeper articles like how to run Android apps on iPhone without jailbreak and cloud-based Android emulators on iPhone.
+You will find installation options, privacy safeguards, and troubleshooting steps, plus links to deeper articles like run Android apps on iPhone without jailbreak and cloud-based Android emulators for iOS.

 Understand School Policies First